Ma-cchiato/SteamDeck-ESP-Backup/README.md

 ## Caution

 - **Disclaimer**: This script is provided 'as is' and we will not be liable for any loss or damage resulting from its use.
 Users assume all risks associated with using the script, and should use it cautiously considering the possibility of loss of important data or damage to the system.
-- When using the restore function, the backup file and hash.txt file must be located in the same directory.
+- When using the restore function, the backup file and hash file must be located in the same directory.
 - Boot list recovery can only be used during normal booting, not recovery mode.

 ## Function

-- **ESP Backup**: Backs up the ESP of the current system.
+- **ESP Backup**: Backup the ESP of the current system.
 - **ESP Restore**: Restore backed up ESP files.
 - **Boot List Recovery**: Check SteamOS and Windows boot entries, repair boot list and reset boot order if necessary.